-Source: U.S. Census Bureau, Population Estimates Division Based on 2000 Census effective, another driver of economic expansion.
+The economy of Iowa, one of the Corporation's most stable markets over the past several years, is highly dependent on agriculture and related manufacturing industries and continues to show signs of steady expansion.
+Iowa is the largest corn and pork-producing state in the nation, and the Corporation's agricultural lime volumes are dependent on, among other things, weather, demand for agricultural commodities, including corn and soybeans, commodity prices, farm and land values as well as funding from the Agricultural Act of 2014, the five-year domestic farm bill signed into law on February 7, 2014.
+Ranking sixth in the nation for lowest cost of doing business, the state is attractive for starting and expanding businesses due to enticing tax incentives offered by the state.
+Coupled with that fact, the state is expected to be fossil fuel independent by 2050, making primarily wind-based energy production cost-effective, another driver of economic expansion.
 With that said, the nonresidential construction market is expected to benefit as expansion continues in the state for companies like Google, Microsoft and Facebook.
-Additionally, Alliant Energy Corp., Blue Bunny and MidAmerican Energy have each announced plans to expand or continue to expand facilities in lowa.
+Additionally, Alliant Energy Corp., Blue Bunny and MidAmerican Energy have each announced plans to expand or continue to expand facilities in Iowa.
 The state's seasonally-adjusted unemployment rate of 3.6% remains one of the lowest in the country.
 The state DOT budget is financed with federal funds and dedicated highway-user tax revenues; no general funds are used.
 State funding will benefit from a \$0.10 increase in the gas tax, approved in 2015, which is expected to provide \$215 million annually.
-Since taking effect in March 2015, the \$0.10 tax increase has generated \$335 million through September 2016.
-The lowa Transportation Commission's Five-Year Highway Program forecasts \$3.2 billion to be available for highway right-of-way and construction investments for the period 2016 through 2020.
-Of this, more than \$1.3 billion is targeted for modernizing lowa's existing highway system and enhancing highway safety.
+Since taking effect in March 2015, the \$0.10 tax has generated \$335 million through September 2016.
+The Iowa Transportation Commission's Five-Year Highway Program forecasts \$3.2 billion to be available for highway right-of-way and construction investments for the period 2016 through 2020.
+Of this, more than \$1.3 billion is targeted for modernizing Iowa's existing highway system and enhancing highway safet